MicrosoftDocs/EMDocs/EMDocs/Solutions/fasttrack-center-benefit-process-for-ems-environment-expectations.md

 ---

-# FastTrack Center Benefit Process for Enterprise Mobility Suite - source environment expectations
+# FastTrack Center Benefit Process for Enterprise Mobility + Security - source environment expectations
-When you use the [FastTrack Center Benefit for Enterprise Mobility Suite (EMS)](fasttrack-center-benefit-for-enterprise-mobility-suite-ems.md) to get Azure Active Directory Premium, Microsoft Intune and/or Azure Rights Management ready for use, your environment will need to meet the expectations described in the following sections.
+When you use the [FastTrack Center Benefit for Enterprise Mobility + Security](fasttrack-center-benefit-for-enterprise-mobility-suite-ems.md) to get Azure Active Directory Premium, Microsoft Intune and/or Azure Rights Management ready for use, your environment will need to meet the expectations described in the following sections.

-To read about the other parts of the FastTrack onboarding process, see [FastTrack Center Benefit Process for Enterprise Mobility Suite (EMS)](fasttrack-center-benefit-process-for-enterprise-mobility-suite-ems.md).
+To read about the other parts of the FastTrack onboarding process, see [FastTrack Center Benefit Process for Enterprise Mobility + Security](fasttrack-center-benefit-process-for-enterprise-mobility-suite-ems.md).

-You may already have Microsoft Active Directory on-premise in your current environment that you want to integrate with EMS or any of its individual services for leveraging rich identity management from a single console.
+You may already have Microsoft Active Directory on-premise in your current environment that you want to integrate with Enterprise Mobility + Security (EMS) or any of its individual services for leveraging rich identity management from a single console.
 The FastTrack Center benefit includes helping you integrate Microsoft Azure Active Directory Premium with your existing on-premises implementation.
 If integration is required, your source environment must be at a minimum level for that application.

 The following table shows what is expected in your existing source environment for onboarding.